charlespeach/charlespeach.github.io/_posts/2013-12-26-blocks-procs-dsl-ruby.md

 ## Intro

 A week ago I watched the first part of the 2 day Owning Rails videos.
-I found that the material was a no-nonsense approach to teaching the core fundamentals of ruby and rails.
+I found that the material was a no-nonsense approach to teaching the core fundamentals of ruby and rails and I highly recommend it.

 One of the things I found interesting, and I guess I didnt quite grasp until explained to me was the passing of blocks.
 This is my first 'official' blog post ever so bear with me.